webDevBig/golem-js-preview-program/tasks/7-run-requestor-in-browser/FEEDBACK.md

 [

 Could you find the necessary information?
 If not what topics were difficult to find?
-Yes
+ Yes, in the documentation I found an example of how run Golem requestor scripts directly in a browser.

 How would you change the structure/navigation of the docs?
-Recommend changes.Do not change.
+Recommend changes.
+No changes

 Are examples and tutorials useful?
 What was missing, and what was too detailed or unnecessary?
 Yes, it was userful.

 Have you noticed any errors?
 Please describe them or provide links to issues if you have already reported them.
 I have server error: